Why Is It So Hard To Give And Receive Long-Term Support During Illness And Death?

 What can be done to help?

 Offering the sustainable and practical long-term support is crucial to the health and well-being of those we love.
 There are some organizations that can help facilitate the process of offering support and our company, KikuPal, is one of them.
-We offer those looking to help their loved ones an online illness and grief support platform.
+We offer those looking to help their loved ones an online illness and online grief support platform.
 Those who want to offer support purchase points which are gifted to those needing the help.
 These points can then be redeemed for services which include transportation, meal delivery, and house cleaning.
 These services are offered by trusted, vetted, and insured companies, restaurants, and other professionals registered with KikuPal.

 Though giving and receiving support may often be a challenge, there are ways that we can be there for those we love.
 By not just offering the much needed emotional support, but by also helping with the practical daily tasks and chores that still need to be taken care of.
 Not just at the onset of the situation, but consistently and in a manner that is practical for both givers and receivers.